 I came across an article today which asks if we are a self-interrupter?
 I think the answer is a YES.
 Few interesting points from the article,

-- We appear to have lost the ability to simply be alone with our thoughts.
+- We seem to have lost the ability to simply be alone with our thoughts.

 - Younger adults switch from task to task 27 times per hour – once every 2 minutes.